hugary1995/raccoon/doc/content/install/index.md

 has been thought through and thoroughly tested.
 The installation process can be summarized in the following steps, each of which should only take a handful of commands:

+- Install environment packages
 - Build MOOSE

-  - Install prerequisite packages
-  - Clone MOOSE
-  - Build a MOOSE-compatible PETSC
-  - Compile MOOSE with PETSC
-  - Test MOOSE
 - Acquire a copy of RACCOON
 - Compile RACCOON
 - Test RACCOON

-## Build MOOSE
+## Install environment packages

 For most up-to-date package dependencies, please go to the [MOOSE](https://mooseframework.inl.gov/getting_started/index.html) website for latest instructions.
 Choose a redistributable package based on your operation system and follow rest of the instructions there.

+## Build MOOSE

 Note that RACCOON is built upon a fork of MOOSE, hence, when you are asked to obtain a copy of MOOSE, make sure to clone from the following repository instead of the upstream idaholab copy: